-Ms. Cohenour is an award winning actress who is currently the official Stand By for Christine Ebersole as Elizabeth Arden in the new musical War Paint.
-The show is currently running at The Goodman Theater in Chicago.
+Ms. Cohenour is an award winning actress who just completed being the official Stand By for Christine Ebersole in the role of Elizabeth Arden for the new musical War Paint which made record breaking sales history for The Goodman Theater in Chicago.
 The musical is now slated for it’s Broadway Premiere in March/April of 2017.

 She has created and performed numerous roles on Broadway including Signora Naccarelli and Margaret Johnson (Alternate) in The Light in the Piazza for Lincoln Center, and just reprised her Signora role at the Vivian Beaumont Theater’s 10 Year Anniversary Benefit Concert which celebrated this extraordinary and groundbreaking musical.

 Her Broadway debut was in Hal Prince’s production of A Doll’s Life where she understudied the leading role of Nora which ultimately led her to be cast as the first American actress to play the role of Christine Daae’ in the original cast of The Phantom of the Opera.
 After originating the role of Lily in The Secret Garden Workshop performances, she was given the opportunity to reprise Ms. Daae’ with the 1st National Tour of Canada opposite her amazing leading man Jeff Hyslop, and her final performances of the role were presented opposite the remarkable Colm Wilkinson in Toronto.

 One of her most memorable performances was as Rosabud in The Mystery Of Edwin Drood winning critical acclaim as well as the Clarence Derwent Award, a Tony and a Drama Desk nomination.
 She was then honored to reprise the role at the Savoy Theater in London’s West End.